NASA Student Launch Challenge

 2011 – No Name

-Largest rocket in club history, caused NASA to establish new sizing requirements for Student Launch rockets.
+Largest rocket in club history, directly caused NASA to establish new sizing requirements for Student Launch rockets.
 Re-flew in fall 2015.
+Now it towers over the bottom floor in EB3.